KristianNelson/KristianNelson.github.io/markdown/rskills.md

 balcit_comp.moran
 ```

-This code runs a moran's test for walking rate which calculates if the variable is spatially autocorrelated with itslef.
+This code runs a moran's test for walking rate which calculates if the variable is spatially autocorrelated with itself.

 ```{r, warning=FALSE}
 #install.packages("spdep")
 library(spdep)